CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The first 24 hours (and probably beyond) will likely be an emotional roller coaster.
 “The only thing I can remember clearly is that on my first night home we ordered sushi and I had pumpkin ale,” says Noelle E., mom to a 10-month-old girl.
 “The two things I had abstained from for so long.
 I was so excited.
 The rest was, honestly, a blur.
 I just remember being so incredibly happy.
 I couldn’t believe she was here, but I was so exhausted, like I was in survival mode.”

 Once baby is born, your body tries to balance out the hormonal and chemical soup that can lead to mood swings—weepiness, excitement, irritability—and that’s only enhanced by the severe physical exertion and lack of sleep.
-Not surprisingly, the onset of the baby blues can start around the same time, about a week postpartum.
+Not surprisingly, the onset of the baby blues can start around the same time, within the first week postpartum.

 Fatigue will likely mess with your head, especially considering you probably haven’t slept much since early labor.
 Then when everyone finally goes to bed, you’re probably wide awake listening for the baby to make sure they’re okay.
 Sometimes, the best remedy can be a sense of humor.
 Take Meghan E., mom to 4-year-old Oliver, who (along with her husband) experienced a bit of sleepwalking.
 “I was nursing for 40 minutes every two hours, so I basically got no more than 30 to 45 minutes of sleep at any given time,” she remembers.
 “There were several instances when I was in bed and confused the cat for Oliver and insisted she be put back in the bassinet.”
 Apparently, her husband was delirious too.
 “He would wake up and take all the pillowcases off, claiming he was ‘looking for the baby,’” she says.